SimonEnsemble/oldish_SimonEnsemble.github.io/newz/index.md

 # an article about Rachel in iMPACT

-A very nice article about Rachel in [this iMPACT article](http://impact.oregonstate.edu/2019/10/using-mathematical-biology-to-explore-everything-from-ecological-phenomenon-to-cancer-cells/).
+A very nice article about Rachel in [iMPACT](http://impact.oregonstate.edu/2019/10/using-mathematical-biology-to-explore-everything-from-ecological-phenomenon-to-cancer-cells/).